-Guidelines for selecting text and images (Windows Store apps)
+Guidelines for selecting text and images (Windows Runtime apps)

-This topic describes the new Windows UI for selecting and manipulating text, images, and controls and provides user experience guidelines that should be considered when using these new selection and manipulation mechanisms in your Windows Store app.
+This topic describes selecting and manipulating text, images, and controls and provides user experience guidelines that should be considered when using these mechanisms in your apps.

 Text selection and manipulation is particularly susceptible to user experience challenges introduced by touch interactions.
 Mouse, pen/stylus, and keyboard input are highly granular: a mouse click or pen/stylus contact is typically mapped to a single pixel, and a key is pressed or not pressed.
 Touch input is not granular; it's difficult to map the entire surface of a fingertip to a specific x-y location on the screen to place a text caret accurately.